Course title in Estonian

 What obligations do businesses have to the societies in which they operate?
 Can the interests of corporations and their outside stakeholders be aligned, or are they in inherent conflict?
 This course examines these and other questions without prescribing simple solutions.

 Learning outcomes in the course

-• Examine the scope and complexity of corporate social responsibility (CSR).
+- is able to examine the scope and complexity of corporate social responsibility (CSR);

-• Analyze the connections between corporate strategy and CSR and the impact on foundational organizational principles such as mission and vision.
+- is able to analyze the connections between corporate strategy and CSR and the impact on foundational organizational principles such as mission and vision;

-• Evaluate the level of commitment to CSR of various organizations and explain how it can be a source of competitive advantage.
+- is able to evaluate the level of commitment to CSR of various organizations and explain how it can be a source of competitive advantage;

-• Analyze the impact of CSR implementation on corporate culture, particularly as it relates to social issues. innovative ideas
+- is able to analyze the impact of CSR implementation on corporate culture, particularly as it relates to social issues. innovative ideas.

 Zsolt Bugarszki, PhD